274 Bromery Center for the Arts

 Vonsattel is regularly invited to prestigious festivals, including Rockport, Angelfire, Ottawa, Bridgehampton, Seattle, Caramoor, West Cork, and Archipel.
 The top prize winner at the 2006 Geneva International Music Competition, Vonsattel was a laureate of the 2009 Honens International Piano Competition in Calgary and is also a laureate of the Cleveland and Dublin piano competitions.
 He has been heard frequently on NPR's Performance Today, Radio France Musique, CBC, ARD, and the BBC.
 Vonsattel's recording of Liszt solo works and Beethoven's Piano Concerto No. 1 with L'Orchestre de Chambre de Genève was released in 2007 on the Pan Classics label to critical acclaim.
 His recording of Bartók's Contrasts on Deutsche Grammophon with members of the Chamber Music Society of Lincoln Center is available for download on iTunes.
 In 2011 a new recording was released on the Honens label featuring the music of Ravel, Debussy, Honegger, and Holliger.

 After studying with pianist David Deveau in Boston, Vonsattel received his B.A. in political science and economics from Columbia University and his M.M. from The Juilliard School, where he worked with Jerome Lowenthal.
-Beginning in September 2010, he assumed the position of Assistant Professor of Piano at University of Massachusetts/Amherst.
+Beginning in September 2010, he assumed the position of Assistant Professor of Piano at University of Massachusetts/Amherst, and is now a full Professor.